snukem/wildfires/outline.md

 ---

-#### **What You'll Learn**
+#### **What We'll Learn**
-You'll learn how to operationalize a machine learning model, taking it from a static, trained object to a dynamic tool that generates new insights on an automated schedule.
+We'll learn how to operationalize a machine learning model, taking it from a static, trained object to a dynamic tool that generates new insights on an automated schedule.

 ### **STEP 7: Advanced Interactive Visualization - The Human Interface**